 Court case of 47 Hong Kong democracy activists to resume on Sept 23

-HONG KONG, July 8 (Reuters) - The widely monitored national security case of 47 Hong Kong democracy activists charged with conspiracy to commit subversion, most of whom have been in custody for more than four months, will resume in September, a judge ruled on Thursday.
+HONG KONG (Reuters) - The widely monitored national security case of 47 Hong Kong democracy activists charged with conspiracy to commit subversion, most of whom have been in custody for more than four months, will resume in September, a judge ruled on Thursday.

 Judge Victor So in the West Kowloon Court ruled the defendants will return to court on Sept.
 23 after Thursday’s appearance as prosecutors had requested more time to prepare the case.